DistroHopper39B/atv-linux-loader/README.md

   * Download an Apple TV update image: `wget https://mesu.apple.com/data/OS/061-7495.20100210.TAVfr/2Z694-6013-013.dmg` (~235MB in size, SHA-1 hash of `97623d8d21bb59b0f4dc9d1b1c037f25c9fe09c3`)
   * Extract `boot.efi` from the image: `7z e 2Z694-6013-013.dmg OSBoot/System/Library/CoreServices/boot.efi`
-  * Copy `boot.efi` to the root of the USB drive
+  * Copy `boot.efi` to the boot partition you just created on the USB drive
 * `Dummy.kext`:
   * Grab `Dummy.kext.zip` from https://github.com/DistroHopper39B/DummyKext/releases and extract it
-  * On the root of the USB drive, create the `System/Library/Extensions` folders
+  * On the boot partition on the USB drive, create the `System/Library/Extensions` folders
   * Copy `Dummy.kext` to the `Extensions` folder you just created
-* Copy `com.apple.Boot.plist` and `mach_kernel` to the root directory
+* Copy `com.apple.Boot.plist` and `mach_kernel` to the root of the partition

-* Connect the USB drive to the TV and power cycle it
+### Configure the kernel parameters
+In order to tell Linux what disk to boot from, among other things, you'll need to copy the kernel parameters from the stock bootloader to this one.
+These parameters are usually stored in `/boot/grub/grub.cfg` or `/boot/syslinux/syslinux.cfg`.
+Find the line with `root=UUID=` or something like that, and copy everything after the path to the Linux kernel.
+Paste it into the `Kernel Flags` key in `com.apple.Boot.plist`.

+With all of this done, turn on your Apple TV and Linux should boot!

 ## Configuring the Boot Process (`com.apple.Boot.plist`)
 Boot-time configuration is done within the [com.apple.Boot.plist](com.apple.Boot.plist) file.
 The following